 Finally…after three years of frequent travel…a legit carry on! #blessed ??

 So while not effort free, this was one of the less painful experiences I’ve had, considering all the great gear I ended up with!
-What are some of the best deals you’ve gotten?
-Or do you have a story like this where you took lemons and made a gallon of lemonade?
+Do you have a story like this where you took lemons and made a gallon of lemonade?
 Share with us on Twitter!

 The post Over $1,200 of TUMI Gear & $150 United Credit for $397 was first published on Coworkaholic.